scherroman/nifty/README.md

 ## Overview

 Nifty is an [Ethereum](https://ethereum.org) smart contract that allows users to list and buy NFTs.
-It also has a indexed subgraph deployed on [The Graph Network](https://thegraph.com) to enable rich GraphQL queries.
+It also has an indexed subgraph deployed on [The Graph Network](https://thegraph.com) to enable rich GraphQL queries.

 [View testnet contract](https://goerli.etherscan.io/address/0x6d07fee70a994c7eadde02e14a43b7cdd6f6e9d2)